Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/vpc/README.md

 You should mention:

-- Peering does not support transitive routing by default (no automatic “hub‑and‑spoke” via a third VPC).[web:43]
+- Peering does not support transitive routing by default (no automatic “hub‑and‑spoke” via a third VPC).
-- For large, multi‑VPC topologies, Transit Gateway is often preferred.[web:43]
+- For large, multi‑VPC topologies, Transit Gateway is often preferred.
 ---

 ## 5. VPC Design Best Practices

 ### 5.1 How do you choose VPC and subnet CIDRs?

-Good answers include:[web:44][web:43]
+Good answers include:

 - Use non‑overlapping RFC1918 ranges (e.g., `10.0.0.0/16`, `10.1.0.0/16`) across environments and regions.
 - Plan for growth; use larger VPC CIDRs and smaller subnets per AZ (`/24`, `/20`) to support scaling.